Chubby8217/Chubby8217-/README.md

 <img src=" xxxxxx.jpg " alt=" description " style="float:right"> (insert a color picture of the school mascot;
 no bigger than 300x300.
 Right click on the image in Chrome: Inspect Element; right click on highlighted code; copy; paste into your code in Notepad)
-<p> Include a paragraph with 4-6 sentences about the school mascot.
-Also talk about the school colors.

 </p>
 <h2>Links</h2>
 <ul>